Welcome

 -

 Display: This panel controls the types of devices you see in your zones.
-You can choose to show or hide "thumbnails" (header images), zone "titles," category "subtitles" (like "lights," "sensors"), and then each device category:
+You can choose to show or hide "thumbnails" (header images), zone "titles," category "subtitles" (such as "lights," "sensors"), and then each device category:

 -